loader

 What do acquired rights really mean?

 All the term really means for you with regard to Driver CPC is that you don’t need to hold the actual qualification as part of your licence.
-It’s assumed that you have the same rights in this regard as drivers who are coming through the system now and DO need the Driver CPC.
+It’s assumed that you have the same rights in this regard as drivers who are coming through the system now and do need the Driver CPC.
 So in other words, you have acquired the Driver CPC by right of having completed your training before Driver CPC was needed.

 However, you do still have some obligation under the law.
 Just as other drivers who do hold a Driver CPC must complete 35 hours of training every five years, so must you.
 Failure to do this is a breach of the law and you could suffer serious professional consequences as a result.
-If you are looking to acquire right from grandfather rights, you can simply visit the gov website and apply.
+If you are looking to acquire rights from grandfather rights, you can simply visit the gov website and apply.

 READY TO GET STARTED?